The Impact Result Concussion

 - Neck muscles for their motion and for tenderness

-Imaging with CT scan or MRI isn’t always needed in the early evaluation of concussion.
+Imaging with CT scan or MRI isn’t always needed in the early evaluation.
 This is because most of the effects aren’t seen on imaging.
-However, these imaging tests might be ordered if more serious effects of a concussion are suspected – like bleeding inside the skull, brain swelling or spinal cord or cervical spine injury – or if symptoms are worsening.
+However, these imaging tests might be ordered if more serious effects due to the injury are suspected – like bleeding inside the skull, brain swelling or spinal cord or cervical spine injury – or if symptoms are worsening.

 Can a concussion cause jaw pain?